hipstermojo/paperoni/README.md

     paperoni [OPTIONS] [urls]...

 OPTIONS:
     -f, --file <file>                            Input file containing links -h, --help                                   Prints help information
+        --log-to-file
-        --log-to-file            Enables logging of events to a file located in .paperoni/logs with a default log level of debug.
-Use -v to specify the logging level --max_conn <max_conn>    The maximum number of concurrent HTTP connections when downloading articles.
+            Enables logging of events to a file located in .paperoni/logs with a default log level of debug.
+Use -v to specify the logging level
+        --max_conn <max_conn>
+            The maximum number of concurrent HTTP connections when downloading articles.
 Default is 8

-        --merge <output_name>    Merge multiple articles into a single epub -V, --version                Prints version information
+    -o, --output_directory <output_directory>    Directory for store output epub documents --merge <output_name>                    Merge multiple articles into a single epub -V, --version                                Prints version information
+    -v
-    -v                           Enables logging of events and set the verbosity level.
-Use -h to read on its usage
+            Enables logging of events and set the verbosity level.
+Use --help to read on its usage

 ARGS:
     <urls>...
 Urls of web articles